Willis1118/AIT_final_project/README.md

 ## Research Topics

-* (6 points) React.js
+* (6 points) Next.js
-  * React.js is a powerfull front-end framework
+  * Next.js is a powerfull full-stack React framework
   * I want to use it to make my webpage more integrated, dynamic, and good-looking
   * It is also a challenging library, and I believe I can learn a lot from attempting to use it in the project.
 * (5 points) Container